One of the best option for a $100 wireless gaming headset

 Headgears although mostly tested subjectively, could still be tested for basic objective measurements.
 Helping us to do just that is AudioCheck.net’s Headphones and Earphones Benchmarking Test Files.

 The Corsair HS70 SE Wireless Gaming Headset passed with flying colors across all the tests.
-Isolation is rated at -54dB in spite of its semi-closed nature which is great compared to the VOID PRO’s -42dB result.
+Isolation is rated at 54dB below full scale in spite of its semi-closed nature which is great compared to the VOID PRO’s 42dB result.

 The Corsair HS70 SE is a bass-boosted headset out of the box, yet it hints a share of upper-mid and top-end flair.
 Mid-range on the other hand is flat.
 These factors should make its general sound signature a v-shaped one.